SodiumEyes/KerbalLiveFeed/README.txt

 autoRestart: If true, the server will attempt to restart after catching an unhandled exception

 saveScreenshots: If true, the server will save all screenshots to the klfScreenshots folder

+screenshotHeight: The maximum height of the screenshots that players can share.
+Can range from 135 to 540 (Ideal values: 135, 144, 180, 270, 315, 360, 540)